jackdobinson/aopp_obs_toolchain/www/development/index.md

 ## Running Tests ##

-{% capture test_message %}
-Tests are currently being reorganised to better test blocks of functionality across the project.
-Currently the tests are not acting as the "Canary in the coal mine" like they should be.
-At the moment, passing the tests does not mean the program will complete sucessfully, or at all.
-Therefore, run <a href="{{site.baseurl}}/examples/#examples">the examples</a> alongside the tests for now.
-{% endcapture %}

-{%
-	include message.html
-	level="note"
-	message=test_message
-%}
-NOTE:

 The tests are in the directory `<REPO_DIR>/tests`, there is a package `<REPO_DIR>/scientest` which is a testing tool.
 The module `<REPO_DIR>/scientest/run.py` will search for tests and run them one by one.
 It tries to ensure that tests do not have side-effects.

 Folders are searched if: